nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

-([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) will be able to share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research community, dramatically widening access to usable observational data and accelerating discovery.
+([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) will be able to share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research community, widening and deepening access to usable observational data and accelerating discovery.

 ### DCC metadata submissions